 Going green is a sustainable business model

-Who would have thought?
-Doing the ‘right thing’, through a sustainable business was also the smartest business move.
+Doing the ‘right thing’, through a sustainable business was the smartest business move.
 For decades the notion of ‘going green’ was the opposite to business success.
 Airy fairy, impractical and way out eccentric ideas were shunned.
 Alternative energies, low consumption everything was just about impossible in the march of material progress.
 People wanted comforts that improved their health, living standards, and lifestyle possibilities.
 Even those that didn’t have such access, wanted it.
 And for those with access, their lives improved.

 The environment paid the cost